Lung Cancer Policy Network

 Project funding

-The Lung Cancer Policy Network is a global multi-stakeholder initiative set up by the Lung Ambition Alliance.
-The Network is funded by AstraZeneca, Guardant Health, Johnson & Johnson, MSD and Siemens Healthineers.
+The Lung Cancer Policy Network is a global network of multidisciplinary experts from across the lung cancer community, which includes clinicians, researchers, patient organisations and industry partners.
+The Network is funded by AstraZeneca, Bristol Myers Squibb Foundation, Guardant Health, Intuitive, Johnson & Johnson, MSD and Siemens Healthineers.
 Secretariat is provided by The Health Policy Partnership.
 All Network outputs are non-promotional, evidence based and shaped by the members, who provide their time for free.

 Share